yehia67/documentation/utils/0.1/official/iota-area-codes/get-started.md

 If you've never used the IOTA client libraries before, we recommend completing [this tutorial](root://getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md)
 :::

 ## Step 1.
-Find a coordinates
+Find some coordinates

-To encode a geo-location into an IAC, you need some latitude and longitude cooridinates.
+To encode a geo-location into an IAC, you need some latitude and longitude coordinates.
 In this example, we use Google Maps to find the coordinates.

 1. [Open Google Maps](https://www.google.co.uk/maps) and search for an address